* This information replaces FIS 002 Definitions

 CONTRACTED TRAVEL AGENCY

-A document issued by a vendor to adjust a previous invoice, to refund an overpayment, or adjust for returned merchandise.
+A document issued by a vendor to adjust a previous invoice, to refund an overpayment or to adjust for returned merchandise.

 Department of Administrative Services (State of Oregon).